lopezdsr/sql-query/sqlref/sql_reference.md

 ## Lateral Views
 {: #chapterLateralViews}

 A lateral view is a component of a *simpleselect*.
-Lateral views allow to build  *virtual tables* at query execution time by means of so called *table-generating functions*.
+Lateral views allow to build  *virtual tables* at query execution time by means of *table-generating functions*.
 Examples of table-generating functions are `explode()`, `posexplode()`, and `posexplode_outer()`.
-In short the explode()-style functions take an array or map as input and return a row for each element in the array.
+The explode()-style functions take an array or map as input and return a row for each element in the array.
 Refer to the section about [SQL functions](../sqlfunctions.html#sql-functions) for more details.

 <h3 id="lateralView">lateralView</h3>

-The syntax of a lateral view clause is described by the rail road diagram below.
+The syntax of a lateral view clause is described by the syntax diagram below.

 <div style="overflow-x : auto;">
 <map name="lateralViewImgMap">